 Visualizing your future is important because it takes your goals and makes them feel realistic, bringing clarity and purpose to your actions now.

 Think of yourself a few years in the future.
 What does that look like?
 Are you living somewhere new?
 Are there changes in your family?
 Do you have a new job?
 Are you retired?
 Once you visualize what your future looks like, take a few minutes to write down what you see (in other words, your goals).
 Just by writing them down, you’re making yourself more likely to achieve them!
 Seeing them in writing and putting the steps in place to achieve them will increase your focus on your goals and boost your confidence.

-If your goals involve money (saving for a home, paying for college, retiring early, etc), they will require daily focus, sacrifices and making some tough choices, just like any other goal.
-Instead of thinking about the money you’re no longer spending (not eating out or shopping as often), think about how the money you’re saving is getting you closer to your financial goals.
+If your goals involve money (saving for a home, paying for college, retiring early, etc), they will require some planning, starting with making sure your budget reflects those goals.
+Instead of thinking about the money you’re no longer spending (not eating out or shopping as often), think about how the money you’re saving is getting you closer to the future you picture for yourself.
 Knowing why you are making these choices is your motivation to see your goals through to the end.
 So go back to the visualization of yourself in that new home, your child graduating college, or your stress-free financial future when you’ve paid off debts and are saving for retirement.
 Ready to set your goals?
 Here are some steps to get started:

 Write down your goals, their time frame and priority.

 Are they short, mid or long term?
 High, medium or low priority?
 Start with just your highest priorities.